[View the story "ECSA 2016 Berlin" on Storify]Continue reading...

 Collaborative Innovation in Action

-As part of the first international European Citizen Science Association Conference, Margaret is running a Citizen Science ThinkCamp together with Lucy Patterson of Science Hack Day Berlin.
-Read our blog post for details of the Challenges.
+As part of the first international European Citizen Science Association Conference, Margaret ran a Citizen Science ThinkCamp together with Lucy Patterson of Science Hack Day Berlin.
+Read our Storify of the event for the back-channel and our Google Site for the outcome of the Challenges.

 We were out at App World 2015, where Margaret was participating in a panel discussion about the wearables market: “What are the driving forces behind making 2016 the year of the wearables?”